June 8, 2019

 When you start doing more than 1 gallon (e.g. 6 gallons) batches, get a wort chiller.
 It’s somewhat pricey (count between $80 and $100 Canadian for a 6 gallons one, regardless if you if you make it yourself or get a premade one), but the time and energy it saves you is so worth it even since the first time you use it.

-Without a wort chiller, you can try to put the mash tun in the bath tub with cold water, continuously throwing ice in the water to cool it down, but even then it can take many hours to get the temperature down to a point where it won’t kill the yeast, while the wort chiller will get the job done in 10 minutes without you having to do anything other than opening the tap of cold water.
+Without a wort chiller, you can try to put the mash tun in the bath tub with cold water (that’s even if you have a bath tub), continuously throwing ice in the water to cool it down, but even then it can take many hours to get the temperature down to a point where it won’t kill the yeast, while the wort chiller will get the job done in 10 minutes without you having to do anything other than opening the tap of cold water.

 So do yourself a favor and get a wort chiller.